wprocise/week-5/README.md

 This week's lab is meant to introduce you data visualization and Plotly.
 In particular, we'll cover the following:

-- Visualization techniques and theory
+- Visualization techniques
 - Interactive Visualization
-- Using Plotly Express
+- Using Plotly Express with pandas

 ## Setup